izadoesdev/Digital/README.md

       1. Create a Google project in the [Google Cloud Console](https://console.cloud.google.com/).
       2. Follow [step 1 in the Better Auth documentation](https://www.better-auth.com/docs/authentication/google) to set up Google OAuth credentials.
       3. Enable the Google Calendar API by visiting [Google Cloud Console APIs](https://console.cloud.google.com/apis/library/calendar-json.googleapis.com) and enabling it for your project.
+    - `MICROSOFT_CLIENT_ID` and `MICROSOFT_CLIENT_SECRET`:
+      1. Go to the [Microsoft Azure Portal](https://portal.azure.com/), then navigate to Microsoft Entra ID → App registrations.
+      2. Register a new application and set the redirect URI (`http://localhost:3000/api/auth/callback/microsoft`).
+      3. Copy the Application (client) ID and create a new client secret under Certificates & secrets.
+      4. Go to API permissions, click + Add a permission, choose Microsoft Graph → Delegated permissions, and add:
+         - `Calendars.Read`, `Calendars.ReadWrite`, `User.Read`, `offline_access`

 ### Database Setup